pranaovs/college-notes/Semester-3/CS2001T-Database_Management_Systems/01-Basics/notes.md

 It is denoted by a Diamond in ERD.

+#### 1-n relationship

+One to many (1:n) relationship indicates that one entity can be associated with many instances of the related entity.
+For example, a department can have many employees, but each employee belongs to only one department.

+#### n-1 relationship

+Many to one (n:1) relationship indicates that many entities can be associated with one instance of another entity.
+This is the inverse of a one-to-many relationship.

+#### n-m relationship

+Many to many (n:m) relationship indicates that many entities can be associated with many instances of another entity.
+For example, students can enroll in multiple courses, and courses can have multiple students.

+#### 1-1 relationship

+One to one (1:1) relationship indicates that one entity is associated with exactly one instance of another entity.
+For example, one person has one passport, and one passport belongs to one person.

+#### min-max notation

+_(min,max)_ notation can be used to denote structural constraints.

 ### Identifying Relationship

 A relationship that connects a weak entity to its owner entity.